 It might happen in the case of:

-• quick, one-off polls investigating a specific aspect of your business (such as pricing, new product feature, or recent marketing campaign)
+⭐️ Quick, one-off polls investigating a specific aspect of your business (such as pricing research, new product feature, or recent marketing campaign)

-In these situations, you have nothing to lose by choosing anonymous surveys, and you might gain a few more responses.
+In these situations, choosing anonymous surveys has nothing to lose, and you might gain a few more responses.

 When you’re a newly established business